bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 <img src="/brov2-heavy/cad/heavy-step-3.PNG" class="img-responsive img-center" style="max-width:800px"  />

 ## Install New Buoyancy Blocks and Fairings

+To install the new buoyancy blocks and fairings, you will need the following parts and tools:

+-	2 x Heavy additional buoyancy blocks
+-	2 x Heavy fairings
+-	1 x Bag of 4 fairing screws
+-	1x #1 Phillips head screwdriver

 1. Place the new round Heavy buoyancy blocks into the open space where Thrusters 5 and 6 used to be.
 Ensure the flat sides of the blocks are parallel to the sides of the ROV.